What Causes a Pimple to Scar?

 When an acne lesion is healing, the body must replace damaged tissue to heal the skin.
-Replacing this tissue is a highly intricate process that involves balancing the activity of proteins that stimulate or inhibit collagen production.
-When the activity of these proteins becomes imbalanced, the body produces either too little or too much collagen, leaving behind either an indented or raised scar.
+Replacing this tissue is a highly intricate process that involves balancing collagen production.
+If the body produces too little collagen, an indented scar results.
+And if the body produces too much collagen, an indented or raised scar results.

 Patients suffering from acne, particularly more severe acne, very often develop some amount of scarring.
 In fact, researchers investigating the prevalence of scarring in 185 acne patients treated at an acne clinic found that 95% had scarring somewhere on their face or body.1

 Scarring occurs on the body more frequently in males than in females, while scarring on the face is equally common in males and females.
 However, not everyone is equally prone to acne scarring.
 Individual differences in the immune system and genetics help explain why certain individuals are more susceptible to scarring than others.

 Types of Acne Scars

 The pimple healing process can produce three types of acne scars:

 - Atrophic (indented) scars are sunken due to a significant loss of an important skin protein called collagen.
 Often, these scars are given specific names, like "ice-pick" scars, "rolling" scars, or "boxcar" scars, based on the appearance and depth of the skin damage.
 These are much more common than hypertrophic scars.

 - Hypertrophic (raised) scars are raised due to a significant gain of collagen.

 - Superficial macular scars are temporary "scars" that involve a darkening of the skin after the acne lesion heals.
 This is also called hyperpigmentation.
 There is some controversy over whether these are really scars since they fade with time--generally within 3 - 18 months.2